-12 The exact interest rate in our Epstein-Zin calibration is almost independent of the risk aversion coefficient.
+&lt;sup>11 The exact interest rate in our Epstein-Zin calibration is almost independent of the risk aversion (RA) coefficient.
 Bansal and Yaron (2004) are able to match the equity premium with a far lower coefficient of risk-aversion, owing to the presence of shocks to the long-term growth rate of consumption in their model, which are correlated with equity returns.
-Similarly, in the EZ-Climate model presented here, a link between higher climate fragility and lower consumption growth rates would lead to a higher optimal CO2 price with a lower coefficient of risk-aversion.
-In general, climate damages hitting growth rates rather than levels of GDP can have a significant effect on the optimal CO2 price (Bansal and Ochoa, 2011; Dell et al., 2012; Heal full knowledge of θ in period T-1 (in the year 2300 in our base case).
-Important aspects of climate science are deeply and persistently uncertain, and science may not learn the true θ_t at a time scale relevant to policy (Wagner and Zeckhauser, 2017; Zeckhauser, 2006).
-We compromise by having the complete resolution of uncertainty delayed until 2300, when we might be able to expect to know the all-important climate sensitivity parameter, what happens to global average temperatures, in equilibrium, as concentrations of GHGs double from pre-industrial levels.14
+Similarly, in the EZ-Climate model presented here, a link between higher climate fragility and lower consumption growth rates would lead to a higher optimal $CO_2$ price with a lower coefficient of risk-aversion.
+In general, climate damages hitting growth rates rather than levels of GDP can have a significant effect on the optimal $CO_2$ price (Bansal and Ochoa, 2011; Dell et al., 2012; Diaz and Moore, 2017; Heal and Park, 2016; Moore and Diaz, 2015; Wagner and Weitzman, 2015).

-13 Figure VIII in section III shows the optimal CO_2 price over time for our base case calibration of an EIS of 0.9 and RRA = 7.
+&lt;sup>12 Figure VIII in section III shows the optimal $CO_2$ price over time for our base case calibration of an EIS of 0.9 and RRA = 7.